| Read Time: 3 minutes | Workplace Discrimination

 Pregnancy Discrimination Overview for Federal Employees

 Treating a woman unfavorably because of pregnancy and childbirth has been against the law for decades.
 However, there are between 2,000 and 4,000 pregnancy discrimination claims annually in the federal workplace.
 While pregnancy discrimination may seem explanatory to some, it’s wise to educate yourself on what it is.
 Education is important if you or a loved one are facing pregnancy discrimination in the workplace.
 As dedicated federal employment attorneys, it is our honor and passion to educate workers on every aspect of their rights.
 Read on to learn more about pregnancy discrimination in the workplace.
 We’ll cover the definition of pregnancy and relate the laws that protect pregnant women.
 Then, we’ll unpack how you can fight pregnancy discrimination.
 If you still have questions about pregnancy discrimination or wish to consult an attorney, contact us right away.
 What Is Pregnancy Discrimination?
 According to the EEOC, pregnancy discrimination occurs when employers treat women unfavorably because of pregnancy or childbirth.
 Pregnancy discrimination may also happen because of a pregnancy-related physical or mental disability, such as postpartum depression.
 The prohibition against discrimination extends to every aspect of employment.
 So, it’s discrimination if an employee faces negative consequences like termination or demotion because she’s pregnant or given birth.
 It’s also illegal for an agency to alter a pregnant woman’s work schedule, transfer her, or exclude her from meetings.
 What Laws Prohibit Pregnancy Discrimination?
 Several laws interface together to prohibit pregnancy-based discrimination and harassment.
 These include: Pregnancy rights recently took a great leap forward with the passage of the Federal Employee Paid Leave Act (FEPLA).
 FEPLA grants new mothers and fathers up to 12 weeks of paid parental leave.
 Collectively, these laws give substantial rights to employees.
 And employers must always respect those rights.
 How to Respond to Pregnancy Discrimination Facing pregnancy discrimination at work?
 It’s tough, but here’s a step-by-step on how to handle it: Finally, take care of yourself.
 Pregnancy discrimination takes a toll.
 It’s essential to seek support, whether through friends or family.
 Your well-being is crucial.
 Defend Your Rights by Contacting Us Today Nobody ever imagines themselves having to deal with pregnancy discrimination.
 Therefore, it can be confusing and difficult to respond to.
 However, you’re not alone.
 A qualified attorney can partner with you to defend your rights and hold bad actors accountable.
 At the Federal Employment Law Firm of Aaron D. Wersing, PLLC, we specialize exclusively in federal employment law.
 That means we’ve seen all kinds of discrimination cases, including pregnancy discrimination.
 On top of that, we’re passionate about defending federal employees against illegal workplace discrimination.
 So, let’s work together to make federal workplaces free from pregnancy discrimination.
-Call us today or contact us online to set up a free initial consultation.
+Call us today or contact us online to schedule an initial consultation and discuss how we can assist you.

 Continue Reading